Who We Are

 How can I support Your Story?

 There are three ways that you can support us.

 - Pray for our staff and the families that we walk alongside, and the emotional burdens that we carry for those in our community.

 - Refer any friends or family members who are looking for a counselor to us.

 - Consider supporting us financially.
-Your Story is a 501(c)3 tax-deductible nonprofit.
 All contributions help us provide scholarships directly to adults, children, and families in our community that wouldn’t otherwise be able to afford counseling services.